 Financially Guaranteeing the Appearance of the Defendant

-For financially guaranteeing the appearance of the defendant for all required court appearances, the bail agent will require a non-refundable fee (usually 10 percent of the total bond amount) to secure the release of your loved one.
-The bail agent then, in turn, pledges the full amount of the bond to the court with a surety bond.
+For financially guaranteeing the defendant’s appearance for all required court appearances, the bail agent will require a non-refundable fee (usually 10 percent of the total bond amount) to secure the release of your loved one.
+In turn, the bail agent pledges the full amount of the bond to the court with a surety bond.

-For instance, if the bond amount is $2,500, the fee to the bail agent would be $250 and may also require some sort of collateral, such as a title to a vehicle.
+For instance, if the bond amount is $2,500, the bail agent’s fee would be $250 and may also require some collateral, such as a title to a vehicle.
 A family member or friend will also need to co-sign the bond contract and serve as the Indemnitor.
-This means that if the defendant does fail to appear for court the Indemnitor will be financially responsible for paying the full bond amount to the bail agent.
+This means that if the defendant does fail to appear for court, the Indemnitor will be financially responsible for paying the full bond amount to the bail agent.
 Having an Indemnitor co-sign a bond sends a strong message to a defendant that not only will be bail agent be financially responsible for their appearance but also their relative or close friend if they should fail to appear for court.

 Using the Services of an Anytime Bail Bonding, Inc. Bail Bonds Agent

-Using the services of a bail agent allows a defendant to be released from jail for a fraction of the total bond amount so they can return to work, their families and community.
-The bail agent will be responsible for ongoing communication with the defendant and Indemnitor to ensure they are aware of all court dates and are adhering to any other conditions of release.
-Once a case has been disposed of and the defendant met their obligation for appearance, any collateral provided to the bail agent will be returned.
+Using a bail agent’s services allows a defendant to be released from jail for a fraction of the total bond amount so they can return to work, their families, and the community.
+The bail agent will be responsible for ongoing communication with the defendant and Indemnitor to ensure they are aware of all court dates and adhering to any other release conditions.
+Once a case has been disposed of, and the defendant met their obligation for appearance, any collateral provided to the bail agent will be returned.

 The commercial bail industry provides a layer of accountability in the criminal justice system other release systems lack.
 Bail agents save taxpayers millions of dollars annually because the bail system is user-funded and not government-funded.

-Contact a trusted and professional bail agent today to serve you in a time of need.
+Contact a trusted and professional bail agent from a PBUS member company today to serve you in a time of need.